 - Cover your dough with a clean dish towel and set aside.
 The longer you let your dough rise, the better it will be!
 I prefer letting it double in size in the bowl.

 Assembling the cinnamon rolls

 - Turn the risen dough out onto a lightly floured work surface and, using a rolling pin, roll into a rectangle.

 - Spread 1/3 of your softened butter onto the dough rectangle (remember, you're making 3 dozen).
 You can add more or less butter.
 I typically add a bit more than the recommended amount of butter.

 - Top evenly with 1/3 of your brown sugar, white sugar and cinnamon.
 Feel free to add more or less of each ingredient.
 I prefer adding a bit more cinnamon.
 There isn't a right or wrong way to add the cinnamon and sugars.
 Just make sure they're sprinkled somewhat evenly.

 - Tightly roll up the dough to form a log.
-Cut 1-2 inch even rolls and place them on top of your pecan caramel topping.
+Cut 1-2 inch even rolls and place them in a greased 9×13 pan.

 - Cover with a clean towel and let them rise for another 30 minutes to an hour.
 The longer you let them rise, the fluffier they'll be!

 - Preheat your oven to 350°.
 Bake your cinnamon rolls for 25-30 minutes.
 You'll want to check the center cinnamon roll to make sure it's completely done.
 That center one tends to take a bit longer to bake.